wellcomecollection/concepts-pipeline/aggregator/deduplication.md

 concepts are found in the `seen` set, meaning that it takes longer to gather enough concepts to be worth sending in a bulk request.

+One strong advantage to this approach is that it always looks like it is doing something.
+It almost immediately indexes the first 50,000, then gradually slows down.
+Other techniques spend a long time getting to the point where it starts indexing, so require extra logging to make it clear that it is working.

 ### deduplicate in two stages
 Second was a Flow that first deduplicates a smaller batch, then collects and deduplicates